skip to content

-This event will bring together researchers across the School of Humanities and Social Science (HSS) working on Climate and Environmental Sustainability to collectively discuss and co-design how best to describe research areas, goals, projects, methods, and people working on related themes across HSS.
+This event brought together researchers across the School of Humanities and Social Science (HSS) working on Climate and Environmental Sustainability to collectively discuss and co-design how best to describe research areas, goals, projects, methods, and people working on related themes across HSS.

 Agenda